open99-community/open99/README.md

 * `/src/` is the OS kernel and gets built to `/dist/index.js`.
 * `/src-tauri/` is the Tauri application code (contains rust and tauri config, mainly)
 * `/dist/` is your ready-to-run build of Pluto.
-### Versioning
-- ***Kernel***: Similarly to Windows, it is versioned using a build string.
-    - The scheme looks like this: `major.minor.build.branch-commit.timestamp`
-    - Major and minor are self-explanatory - they are retrieved from the version property in package.json.
-The version property should ONLY be `major.minor`
-    - The build number of the build string increments by 1 every time it is *pushed* on git (aka built on Cloudflare Pages), **not** whenever it is built locally.
-    - Branch, commit and timestamp are applied automatically at global network build—timestamp should be a Unix timestamp.
-    - The build string is accessible in the kernel via the `$SYSVER` global.
-    - When pluto is built on the local network, the build string is `major.minor.00000.LOCAL-0000000.timestamp`
-- ***Specific applications***: Usually semver, but sometimes a build string.
-- ***Desktop*** Pluto desktop's version is always 1.0.0.